PatrickKyei/exception/_drafts/2022-05-21-things-you-should-cancel-from-your-life.md

 ## Comparing yourself to others

+> Comparison destroys character.

+Stop comparing yourself to people who started ten years ago before you.
+Focus own your joureny.

+There's nothing wrong if you have to draw inspiration from the journey of those successfull people in your life.
+But do not bug your thoughts around why they are doing better than you or have what you don't have.
+Focus on improving yourself and becoming better instead.

 Joy comes from advancement, not comparison.

 ## Arguing with others

 You might win the argument, but you won’t change their mind, so what’s the point.